MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-29/README.md

 from the population_growth_predictions folder

-1. `save_page_into_local.py`: this script reads the links in "surburb_link.txt", and downloads all the webpages into a folder: "pages"
+1. `save_page_into_local.py`: this script reads the links in "suburb_link.txt", and downloads all the webpages into a folder: "pages"
 2. `extract_population_from_local.py`: thi script extracts population, postcode and surburb name into "surburb_population.csv"

  from the rental_growth_predictions folder